engtuncay/engtuncay.github.io/vue/js-vue-3-component-3-slot-dynamic-comp.md

 Global components are used anywhere in your vue app - ie in any template.

-- Lokal components are registered to the component config object.
+- Local components are expressed in the component config object.

-in the components property, an object is defined.
-The key of the object is our custom HTML element.
-So TheHeader for example, the tag we wanna use for this element, so to say, and then the value is the imported component config object.
+Components property is an object which has a key defines  our custom HTML element and a value which is the imported component config object.
+So TheHeader for example, the tag for that component should be the-header.

 ```js
 <script>